opencoff/ovpn-tool/README.md

 The default lifetime of the CA is 5 years; you can change this via the `-V` (`--validity`) option to "init".

-### Create an OpenVPN server certificate
+### Create an OpenVPN server certificate & key pair
 An OpenVPN server needs a few things:
 * A server common name - so client can either address it by DNS Name.
 * An IP Address - so that the server config can use it to listen on an IP:Port.
-* The IP Address has the additional benefit (or drawback) of not requiring the client to a DNS lookup.
+* The IP Address has the additional benefit (or drawback) of not requiring the client to do a DNS lookup.

+Creating a new server certificate/key pair:

     $ ovpn-tool -v foo.db server -i IP.ADDR.ES server.domain.name